Basis of Presentation Basis of Consolidation

-The preparation of financial statements in conformity with U.S. GAAP requires management to make certain estimates and assumptions that affect the amounts reported in the financial statements and notes thereto.
-Actual results could differ materially from those estimates.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the condensed consolidated financial statements and accompanying notes.
+Actual results could differ from those estimates.

-See how revenue, income, cash flow, and balance sheet financials have changed over 52 quarters since 2010.
-Compare with RL stock chart to see long term trends.
+See how revenue, income, cash flow, and balance sheet financials have changed over 51 quarters since 2011.
+Compare with LEN stock chart to see long term trends.

-Data imported from Ralph Lauren Corp SEC filings.
+Data imported from Lennar Corp SEC filings.
 Check original filings before making any investment decision.